-You would want to make a good impression on your friends when you introduce yourself on the first day in school or college.
+You would want to make a good impression on your friends when you introduce yourself on the first day in class at your school or college.
 Wouldn’t you?

 In this post, I’ll cover what to include in your introduction, few do’s and don’ts, and two sample introductions in the end.

 Let’s dive in.

 Is there a format (for the introduction) to follow?
 The organizer, for example, may ask to include your name, place you come from, and your hobbies in the introduction.

 If there is a format, follow it, but feel free to venture into areas that aren’t included in the format if they provide a more complete picture of yours.

 You may include following in your introduction:

 You can start with the obvious – your name.

 But that’s a common start.
 You can be bit innovative by starting with an attention-grabber.
 Watch the beginning of this video on marketing to get a feel of what I’m saying (duration: 14 seconds):

 Neil didn’t start with his name.
 He started with things that will grab people’s attention immediately and came to his name later on.